BrandonMathis/railsgirlsrdu/README.md

 <% end %>
 ```

 Now, the "New Tweet" link on your tweets index page should instruct you to login.
 From there, click "Sign up" to create a new user account (link under login form).
 Once you have a new user created, log that user.
 Craft your tweet and post it!
-Just like that we have the basics down for signup, login, and tweet posting!
+Just like that we have the basics down for sign up, login, and tweet posting!

 ###Users